Written by:

 - Flex scheduling so the employee can complete work when they feel their best

-- Part-time work to allow an employee to care for a mentally ill child
+- Part-time work to care for a mentally ill child

 - A week’s unpaid time off to attend a treatment program